bairblog/bairblog.github.io/_posts/2020-08-03-covid-fatality.md

 6. For committed contacts who didn’t get tested, call and note if they are asymptomatic.

 This protocol is meant to decrease the covariance between fatality and diagnosis.
-If patients commit to testing before they develop symptoms, there cannot be a covariance between disease severity and diagnosis.
+If patients commit to testing before they develop symptoms, this covariance simply cannot exist.
-However, there may still be issues with people dropping out of the study; if this is a problem in practice, it can be mitigated by a combination of incentives (payments) and post-stratification.
+However, there may still be issues with people dropping out of the study; if this is a problem in practice, it can be mitigated by a combination of incentives (payments) and consistent follow-ups.

 <figure>
     <img src="https://bair.berkeley.edu/static/blog/cfr/histograms.png" alt="A figure." style="display: block; background-color:#fff;width:100%;height:60%">